Evaluating Simplification Algorithms for Interpretability of Time Series Classification

 \subsection{Feature Characterisation}

-The Augmented Dickey Fuller (ADF) test \cite{adf} is a statistical test used to determine the presence of a unit root in the series, thus determining if a time series is non-stationary.
+The Augmented Dickey Fuller (ADF) test \citep{adf} is a statistical test used to determine the presence of a unit root in the series, thus determining if a time series is non-stationary.
 We set the significance level at 0.05 and apply the test to each instance: if the p-value is below it, we reject the null hypothesis that a unit root is present in the time series and label that instance “stationary”; otherwise, we label it “non-stationary.”
-At the dataset level, we declare a dataset “stationary” if at least 80\% of its instances are stationary (supermajority), “non-stationary” if at most 50\% are stationary (simple-majority), and “partially-stationary” when the proportion lies between these thresholds \cite{WikipediaSupermajority}.
+At the dataset level, we declare a dataset “stationary” if at least 80\% of its instances are stationary (supermajority), “non-stationary” if at most 50\% are stationary (simple-majority), and “partially-stationary” when the proportion lies between these thresholds \citep{WikipediaSupermajority}.

 The autocorrelation function (ACF) measures the correlation of a time series with a lagged version of itself.
 We utilise an extension that uses Fast Fourier transform (FFT) convolution to make ACF faster and more suitable for longer time series.
 A dataset is considered to be seasonal if most of its instances have a correlation coefficient greater than 0.4, thus being seasonal.
 This cut-off was decided empirically by visually inspecting the time series.